 Expenditures for repairs and maintenance that represent betterments or substantially prolong the useful lives of assets are also capitalized.
-Only assets with a cost or value of \$2,500 or greater are capitalized as property and equipment.
+Only assets with a cost or value of \$2,500 or greater and estimated useful lives greater than one year are capitalized as property and equipment.
 Normal maintenance and repairs are charged to expense as incurred.
 When assets are sold or otherwise disposed of, the cost and accumulated depreciation are removed from the accounts and any resulting gains or losses are recognized in the Statements of Activities and Changes in Net Assets.